imagej/imagej.github.io/_pages/plugins/shape-filter.md

 # Installation

-You could simply use our update site "{% include list-of-update-sites content='Biomedgroup' %}" to install the shape filter plugin.
+You could simply use our update site "[Biomedgroup](/list-of-update-sites)" to install the shape filter plugin.